Khusrau Mirza: Character

 As noted by a European clergyman of the Mughal court, Khusrau had a pleasing demeanour and moderate manners which made him popular at court.
 At the age of 17 he had already distinguished himself on the battlefield.
 On 28 March 1594, Akbar made an unprecedented decision in honour of the young prince in the Mughal Court by granting Khusrau a high imperial rank of 5000 horses when he was six years old.
 Along with the high-ranking Mansabs, he assigned the financial resources of the province of Orissa to the young prince.
 Raja Man Singh, Akbar's most trusted general and one of his nine gems, was made his guardian.
 Further, Akbar insisted that the prince was to remain under his exclusive charge and groomed him personally which was an honour exclusive to him only.

 An incident noted by a Christian missionary, on his first encounter with Prince Khusrau, records, "On the evening following our arrival, the Emperor (Akbar) called us and showed us pictures of our Savior (Jesus Christ) and the Blessed Virgin (Mother Mary), and held them in his arms with as much as reverence as though it was our priests.
 When we saw the holy pictures, we knelt down and saw that the Emperor's 10-year-old grandson (Khusrau), the Prince's son, also clasped his hands and bent his knees: wherein the Emperor was delighted and said to the prince (Salim) "Look at your son (Khusrau)!"

 He was praised in the biography of his grandfather, Akbar.
 Abul Fazl described him as a young prince with possession of great wisdom.
 Akbar also proclaimed that he loved his grandchildren (Khusrau and Khurram) more than his children.
 After the death of Prince Daniyal, the favourite son of Akbar, Akbar openly started bestowing imperial favours on Khusrau and his supporters which were prerogative of the apparent successor.
 Akbar made Khusrau the commander of 10,000 forces, after which his status became equal to that of his father, Salim.
 His status in subsequent months was raised above his father's when Akbar assigned him a drum and tuman-togh (A staff with a Yaks tail fur affixed), the symbols of honour that were exclusive to the Emperor himself.

 His father-in-law, the foster brother of Emperor Akbar, Mirza Aziz Koka was so devoted to the cause of Khusrau that he is recorded to have repeatedly declared:

 I am willing that they (the fate) should convey the good news of his (Khusrau's) sovereignty to my right ear and should seize my soul from my left ear.

+However, not all sources on the prince were equally positive.
+His father Jahangir, while praising Khusrau's charisma, considered him easily influenced by his counsellors and bearer of a melancholic streak inherited from his ancestors.